lisamarie616/beaches-angular-assessment/notes.md

-x remove serializers and use respond_with in api controller instead x add delete button to beach show page and delete function to BeachController x edit addBeach method in NewBeachController to associate current user with created beach
+x remove serializers and use respond_with in api controller instead x add delete button to beach show page and delete function to BeachController x edit addBeach method in NewBeachController to associate current user with created beach x restrict destroy action to user who created beach

-* only allow user who created the beach to destroy it
+* add messages throughout
 * add edit and delete buttons to beach index page?
 * associate comment with user
 * only allow user who created the comment to edit or destroy it